cretueusebiu/laravel-vue-spa/README.md

 ## Features

+- **No jQuery**
+- Reusable clickaway directive to detect clicks outside of the element (to close a modal window or hide a dropdown selects)
 - Laravel 5.8
 - Vue + VueRouter + Vuex + VueI18n + ESlint
 - Pages with dynamic import and custom layouts